soje415/Twin-Gate-Zero-Trust-Network-No-VPN-/README.md

 ## Video Walkthrough
 Here is a link to a video where I walk through the entire setup:

-Not by me but but one of my mentors in the field feel free to like, share and subcribe to his channel.
+Not by me but one of my mentors in the field feel free to like, share and subcribe to his channel.

 Rahul Wagh
 https://www.youtube.com/watch?v=l_tgiXEsEgU&t=364s